Police: Gunman shooting at police officers in Philadelphia

-PHILADELPHIA (AP) — Officials say at least one gunman is shooting at police officers in Philadelphia.
+PHILADELPHIA (AP) — Authorities say several Philadelphia police officers have been injured in an “active and ongoing” shooting situation in the city.

-A police spokesman confirmed Wednesday afternoon that a gunman was actively shooting at officers in the Nicetown section of the city.
-The spokesman who was reached on the public affairs phone number offered no other information.

 Sgt.
-Eric Gripp tweeted there was at least one suspect firing at police officers.
+Eric Gripp tweeted there was at least one suspect firing at police officers Wednesday afternoon.

+A police spokesman confirmed the shooting in the Nicetown section of the city but offered no other information.

+Temple University tweeted that it has locked down its Health Sciences Center Campus.

 Video shows a massive police presence in a neighborhood with dozens of police cars and officers, many of them with their guns drawn.